Chilean central bank sees more gloom as protests eclipsed by coronavirus

 By Aislinn Laing and Fabian Cambero

-SANTIAGO, April 1 (Reuters) - Chile's Central Bank on Wednesday cut its estimates for 2020 economic growth to between -1.5% and -2.5%, from between 0.5% and 1.5% it forecast in December, citing the coronavirus pandemic.
+SANTIAGO, April 1 (Reuters) - Chile's Central Bank on Wednesday predicted the economy of the world´s top copper producer will contract between -1.5% and -2.5% in 2020, faulting the coronavirus pandemic for a "drastic deterioration" in its outlook.

+The contraction represents a sharp drop from a previous prediction for economic growth of between 0.5% and 1.5%.
+That figure already represented a downgrade from formerly buoyant forecasts after riots over inequality hit Chile and ravaged what was once Latin America´s most stable economy.

+Now, coronavirus has once again upended predictions, the bank said in its quarterly economic report.

+The bank´s report put the global copper price at $2.15 per pound, a drastic reduction over previous estimates as worldwide demand, and prices, for copper have plunged amid the outbreak.

+Chile, the world´s top producer of the red metal, depends on copper exports for as much as 15% of its gross domestic product.

-The bank said it saw inflation for the same period at 3%, compared with 3.4% previously, and domestic demand down 5.8%.
+The bank report put 2020 inflation at 3%, compared with 3.6% previously, and said domestic demand would drop 5.8%.

-The bank projected a copper price at $2.15 per pound in a quarterly economic report that said the scenario had "drastically deteriorated" since February with the arrival in Chile of the coronavirus.
+Following late 2019 protests, inflation had begun to creep upward as the peso depreciated to historic lows.
+But the bank has said that a plummeting oil price amid the global coronavirus pandemic would counterbalance the fall of the local currency, reducing inflationary pressures.

+Those circumstances prompted the bank to slash the key interest rate late on Tuesday to an historic low of 0.5%.

+"Monetary policy will be highly expansionary for an extensive period of time," the bank said in a statement accompanying its Tuesday decision.

-The bank said it saw the economy contracting in the second quarter and expressed hopes of a recovery beginning in the third quarter.
+The bank expressed hopes of a recovery beginning in the third quarter.

-The bank's projections in the December quarterly report were themselves a downgrade on an earlier, more buoyant outlook for one of Latin America's hitherto most stable economies, and came following the most violent, widespread protests to hit Chile since its return to democracy in 1990.

-The unrest started in October last year, spooking investors and tourists, and bringing transport, commerce and industry to a standstill.

-Now though, the bank's projections relate to the combined blow to the global and domestic economy wrought by the new coronavirus, which started in China, Chile's main market for its copper exports.

-The first case of the virus landed in Chile at the start of March and there have now been more than 2,000 confirmed cases and 12 deaths in the country.
+The first case of coronavirus landed in Chile at the start of March and there have now been more than 2,000 confirmed cases and 12 deaths in the country.
 The government has shuttered schools and shops and announced curfews and quarantines around the country.

 ((Aislinn.Laing@thomsonreuters.com; +56 223704250;))